 “Practice seriously kicked my ass today.
 You want to just watch a movie or something?”

 Which is weird.
 Movies are things he and Scott do.
-Tongues down throats and chests and other interesting places are what he and Derek do.
+Tongues down throats and over chests and other interesting places are what he and Derek do.
 Still, the guy looks tired and kind of hopeful, and Stiles has never actually watched a movie curled all comfortably around someone like this before.
 It’s kind of nice.
 Kind of really nice, actually.

 They end up turning on Pirates of the Caribbean because Jack Sparrow is boss, and about halfway through Will declaring his undying love for Elizabeth for the third time, Derek says “Kate Argent asked me to homecoming.”